Explore how sound travels using simple materials.

 Why does it matter?

-Soundwaves travel from the source of the sound to your ears.
+Sound waves travel from the source of the sound to your ears.
 Sometimes too much noise can be a bad thing!
+Too much noise can damage the delicate bones and membranes in the ear and thereby damage our ability to hear sound.
 A term used for unpleasant noise that disrupts daily life is noise pollution.
-Understanding the way that sound travels can help to reduce noise pollution with interventions like noise barriers or noise-cancelling headphones.
+Understanding the way that sound travels can help to reduce noise pollution, with interventions like noise barriers or noise-cancelling headphones.